Srijansarkar17/MeetingAgent/README.md

 **This is an ongoing project and is not yet fully completed.**

 Some features may be in development or require additional configuration.
 I need to develop the frontend and also need to add some more cool features.
-Stay Tuned
+Stay Tuned!

 ---